quijax/Samples/README.md

 # Samples
 Little programs that do little things.
-Also testing out git concepts.
+Also, testing out git concepts.

 ######